2:00-2:30 PM ET

 Violence and conflict is a common thread that runs throughout history and across all cultures.
 It disrupts local, national and international communities, and results in war, displacement and death.

 One strategy to addressing violence and conflict is through a public health approach.
 The Violence Prevention and Restoration (PAR) Model, developed by the International Center for Compassionate Organizations (ICCO) explains how violence begins, spreads, and infects others much like a thought borne pathogen or virus.

-This KNOW NOW program will feature Ari Cowan and Tony Belak, Director General and Associate Director of ICCO, who will discuss how the proliferation of international conflicts and violence in communities can be prevented by utilizing the PAR Model.
-Xiao Yin Zhao, Executive Director of the World Affairs Council of Kentucky and Southen Indiana, will host this program.
+This KNOW NOW program featured Ari Cowan and Tony Belak, Director General and Associate Director of ICCO, who discussed how the proliferation of international conflicts and violence in communities can be prevented by utilizing the PAR Model.
+Xiao Yin Zhao, Executive Director of the World Affairs Council of Kentucky and Southen Indiana, hosted this program.

 Ari Cowan is the Director General of the International Center for Compassionate Organizations (ICCO).
 He focuses on the continuing development of the International Center and coordinating its overall day-to-day operations.
 He is also the key author of the theoretical principles of the International Center as well as a participant in developing, delivering, and evaluating the International Center's programs, publications, partnerships, and initiatives.